 The two aims of the DSPP are to:

-- To enhance bilateral understanding through the creation of new partnerships between Australian and other international students, and Indonesian counterparts, and serve as a medium for the exchange of ideas in the field of development studies.
+- To enhance bilateral understanding through the creation of new partnerships between Australian and Indonesian counterparts, and to serve as a medium for the exchange of ideas in the field of development.

 The structure of the six-week program is as follows:

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
-In addition, a professional Program Officer (PO) is assigned for the duration of the DSPP to oversee all aspects of the program, including the supervision of its academic content.
+In addition, an Academic Program Officer (PO) is assigned for the duration of the DSPP to oversee all aspects of the program, including the supervision of its academic content.
 Participants will also be allocated a workplace mentor at their respective practicum host organisation who will manage the student’s work within the organisation for the duration of the student’s practicum placement.

 Some important points to note